idealo/imagededup/README.md

 ### Feature generation
-It might be desirable to only generate the hashes/cnn encodings for a given image or all images in the directory instead of directly deduplicating using find_duplicates.
-Features can be generated for a directory of images or for a single image.
-There are two levels at which feature generation can be done:
+It might be desirable to only generate the hashes/cnn encodings for a given image or all images in the directory instead of directly deduplicating using find_duplicates method.
+Features can be generated for a directory of images or for a single
+ image:
 - [For all images in a directory](#feature-generation-for-all-images-in-a-directory)
 - [For a single image](#feature-generation-for-a-single-image)

 #### Feature generation for all images in a directory
-To generate encodings for all images in an image directory, the general api is:
+To generate encodings for all images in an image directory *encode_images* function can be used.
+The general api for using *encode_images* is:
 ```python
 from imagededup.methods import <method-name>
 method_object = <method-name>()